One of the questions I frequently get asked living in Mexico is if I get lonely.

 - Mexicans who speak no English (After all, it is their country.)

-I am not saying this is bad, just that it is and who we are.
+I am not saying this is bad, just that it is and it's who we are.
 I do it too when I'm home.
 Let everyone know my schedule.
 We have schedules - an hour for this, two for that.
 How much can I cram into a day?

 I think Mexicans are more spontaneous no matter where they live.